Last updated: 9/15/2023 | September 15th, 2023

 One of the most important things to consider when opening a new credit card is whether there is an annual fee, and if so, whether paying it makes sense according to your spending habits and goals.

-Most of the best travel credit cards have annual fees, and for frequent travelers, they’re usually worth it.
+Most of the best travel credit cards have annual fees, and for frequent travelers like me, they’re usually worth it.
 You can get much more value out of a card than its annual fee if you’re an avid flier who enjoys lounge access, priority boarding, checking extra luggage, or other common perks.

-But you don’t have to worry about that with Bilt, as the card currently has no fee.
+But even though I appreciate the value that I get out of cards with fees, I like that you don’t even have to worry about that with Bilt, as the card currently has no annual fee.
 You can earn points on your rent completely for free!

 2. There’s also no welcome offer